ValeriaCungu/Asset-Allocation/README.md

 Our study focuses on asset allocation strategies, aiming to optimize investment portfolios with a particular emphasis on Italian stock market assets.
 We have explored various techniques and methodologies to create well-diversified portfolios for better risk management and returns.

-Code: This directory contains the Python codebase for our project.
+Project: This directory contains the Python codebase for our project.
 It encompasses all the scripts and functions used in the implementation and analysis of asset allocation strategies.

 Report.pdf: The main project report, written in LaTeX, is available in this PDF file.
 It offers a detailed account of our project's objectives, methodologies, findings, and conclusions, including our research on asset allocation strategies.